bckyrd-io/real-estate-ms-php/README.md

 4. Create a new database named `realestate`.

-5. Open a terminal or command prompt, navigate to the project directory, and run the following command:

-    ```bash
-    php setup.php
-    ```
+5. Open your web browser and navigate to `http://localhost/realestate/setup.php` to create database.
    This will execute the SQL scripts to initiate database creation.

-6. Open your web browser and visit `http://localhost/realestate` to access the project.
+7. Open your web browser and visit `http://localhost/realestate` to access the project.

 ### Usage